bluepicnic/Advanced-Programming---Assignment-2/markdown.md

   cout.flush();
 }
 `````

-+ debug text present, but removed in later versions (Commit 10)
-+ progression from simple outputs to manipulating strings (commit 10)
-+ Setup menu code very raw, not broken out into functions yet (commit 11 and older)
-+ Same goes for utility functions that don't fit with the object orientation of the game (commit 11 and older)
-+ Input captured in UI function (commit 16)
 ##### Changes
 In order to allow for the development of the player board outputs, I had to remove placeholder board outputs which were leftover from the previous development phase.
 This was an example of the routine refactoring I performed during each development phase so that improvements to code layout and flow were done in addition to adding new functionality and fixing bugs.
 I also moved the “convertToLetter” function from its position in the “mainmenu.cpp” file to its final position in the “utilities.cpp” file, which helped me adhere to object-oriented design principles by separating my code’s functionality into their own, independent modules, which promoted their reuse whilst not actively being repeated explicitly within my code, further improving its readability.